 We constantly put our trust in the hands of doctors and other medical professionals, especially when we are sick or injured.
-Unfortunately, mistakes that can cause serious injury often happen in hospitals, doctors’ offices, nursing homes and other healthcare facilities.
+Unfortunately, mistakes that can cause serious injury often happen in hospitals, doctors’ offices, nursing homes, and other healthcare facilities.
 If a doctor’s negligence has actually caused you harm or injury, you may be a victim of medical malpractice under New Jersey law.
+The medical malpractice attorneys at Team Law have a collective 60-plus years of medical malpractice case experience.
+Our team is comprised of certified civil trial lawyers who have been nationally recognized for their dedication and legal expertise.
+Our proven track record of success includes over $650 million in compensation recovered for victims throughout New Jersey.
+Contact a dedicated New Jersey medical malpractice lawyer from our firm today to receive a free case evaluation.

 Medical malpractice is the legal basis for holding healthcare providers responsible for sub-par care that deviates from the accepted standards.
 Like medical practice itself, medical negligence cases can be complicated by the need to both prove:

-Our skilled Newark personal injury lawyers are here to provide you with the best legal assistance possible in these complex cases.
+Our skilled injury attorneys are here to provide you with the best legal assistance possible in these complex cases.
 We will fight to protect your legal rights and work persistently to get you the maximum compensation possible for your injuries.
-If you’re wondering how to protect your rights and suspect medical negligence, call our lawyers for a free case evaluation to discuss your options.
+If you’re wondering how to protect your rights and suspect medical negligence, call a qualified New Jersey medical malpractice lawyer from our firm for a free case evaluation to discuss your options.

 A negligent medical professional’s mistake can be devastating for the affected family—in many cases, the mistake can cause permanent harm or even death.
 Medical malpractice provides the legal basis to hold any of the following parties accountable for negligence: